Event day Sunday - 27 April 2025

 All pedal cycles welcome including electric assist e-bikes

-If you bypass all peaks the distances are 87 km (longer ride) and 57 km (shorter ride).
+Normally, if you bypass all peaks the distances are 87 km (longer ride) and 57 km (shorter ride).

-All money raised goes to selected charities
+All money raised goes to

 Start at Stromlo Forest Park 603 m